This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 A groin strain

 occurs when a muscle or tendon is stretched or torn.
-The groin is the area where your abdomen meets your upper leg.
 Tendons are cords of tissue that attach muscle to bone.

 Common symptoms include the following:

 - Pain and tenderness in the inside of your thigh.